The Answers You Need for the Questions You’re Forced to Ask

-- Any child under the age of 8, shorter than 4’ 9”, and less than 80 pounds must be properly restrained in a rear-facing car seat safety system.
+- Any child under the age of 8, shorter than 4’ 9”, and less than 80 pounds must be properly restrained in a rear-facing car seat, or booster seat safety system.

 - Any child age 8 to 12 must be properly restrained with a seat belt, in any seat position in the vehicle.